Japan's Nomura plans new entity in Frankfurt as it prepares for Brexit

-NEW YORK JPMorgan Chase & Co is shifting control of heating, air-conditioning and lighting in 4,500 of its branches to an operations centre hosted in the internet cloud.

-TOKYO Nomura Holdings Inc (8604.T) is applying for a licence to operate a new entity in Frankfurt, as Japan's largest brokerage gears up for Britain's exit from the European Union in 2019.
+TOKYO (Reuters) - Nomura Holdings Inc (8604.T) is applying for a licence to operate a new entity in Frankfurt, as Japan's largest brokerage gears up for Britain's exit from the European Union in 2019.

 In a statement on Tuesday, Nomura flagged the licence application and said it will be ready to provide uninterrupted service to clients by the time Britain exits the bloc regardless of the final terms of the departure.